Quality-Assurance-DAO/Cyclic-Possible-World-Semantics-Governance-Token/README.md

 ## Quickstart

+The **Streamlit Dashboard** is the most intuitive interface for exploring the simulation.
+It provides immediate visual feedback and is the recommended starting point.

+### Step 1: Setup

-1) Create a virtualenv and install dependencies:
+Create a virtualenv and install dependencies:

 ```bash
 python3 -m venv .venv